-It is defined to be the property of a system or a system resource being accessible and usable upon demand by an authorized system entity.
-The availability can significantly be affected by a variety of attacks, some amenable to automated counter measures i.e authentication and encryption and others need some sort of physical action to prevent or recover from loss of availability of elements of a distributed system.
+It is defined to be the property of a systemMediaorasystemresource being accessible and usable upon demand by an authorized system entity.
+The v ilability can significantly be affected by a variety of attacks, some amenable to automated counter measures i.e authentication and encryption and others need some sort of physical action to prevent or recover from loss of availability of elements of distributed system.